davepinch/pinchy.cc/content/topics/astronomy/constellations/camelopardalis/en.wikipedia.org.md

   - Ursa Major (en.wikipedia.org)
   - Ursa Minor (en.wikipedia.org)
 date: 2023-11-08
+excerpt: >-
+  **Camelopardalis** /kəˌmɛləˈpɑːrdəlɪs/ is a large but faint constellation of the northern sky representing a giraffe.
+The constellation was introduced in 1612 or 1613 by Petrus Plancius.
+Some older astronomy books give **Camelopardalus** or **Camelopardus** as alternative forms of the name, but the version recognized by the International Astronomical Union matches the genitive form, seen suffixed to most of its key stars.
 map: Camelopardalis_IAU.svg
 related: Voyager Golden Record (en.wikipedia.org)
 subdivision-of: Northern celestial hemisphere (en.wikipedia.org)